 As public services providers, we are subject to extensive regulation.
-The basic regulatory framework governing telecommunications sector is currently being modified and will be subject to changes in the near future, which changes may materially and adversely affect our business, operations, financial condition and prospects.
-The operation of telecommunications systems in Mexico, including ours, is currently subject to laws and regulations administered by IFT, which have been and may be amended from time to time.
-The regulatory changes could adversely affect our business and subject us to additional legal liability or obligations.
+The operation of telecommunications systems in Mexico, including ours, is currently subject to laws and regulations administered by IFT, which have been recently amended and may be amended from time to time in the future.
+Regulatory changes in the future could subject us to different or additional legal liability and obligations, and could materially and adversely affect our business, operations, financial condition and prospects.